 494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

-Subclass 494 visa enables regional employers to address identified labour shortages within their region by sponsoring skilled workers where employers can’t source an appropriately skilled Australian worker.
-The skilled employer sponsored visa 494 replaced the RSMS 187 visa on 16 November 2019.
+Subclass 494 visa allows regional businesses to overcome labour shortages in their area by sponsoring skilled workers when they cannot find a sufficiently skilled Australian worker.
+On 16 November 2019, the skilled employer-sponsored visa 494 replaced the RSMS 187 visa – Direct Entry stream.

-There are three streams available under the Employer Sponsored Regional Visa / 494 visa:
+There are three streams available under the Skilled Employer Sponsored Regional / 494 visa:

 Employer Sponsored Stream